 While the vast majority of script tools are written in Python, you can create a script tool for anything that accepts arguments.
 For example, you can create a script tool for a .r, .bat, or .exe file that accepts arguments.

 Script tools are created in a toolbox.
-To create a script tool, right-click a toolbox in the Project pane and select New > Script Tool.
+To create a script tool, right-click a toolbox in the Catalog pane and select New > Script Tool.

 When you create a new script tool, that new script tool's property page opens.
 In the script tool property page you can set a number of properties such as: